 It calculates as:

 - Operating Profit = 700,000 – 100,000 + 20,000

 - Operating Profit = $620,000

-An Ltd purchased the asset for $ 40,000 and 100% depreciation is allowed in the same year.
-The organization has the option to use the asset by leasing of the asset and lease rentals being $ 50,000.
-The net cash in the hands of the organization before the transaction is $ 70,000 to calculate which option is better for better management of cash in the current year?
+An Ltd purchased the asset for $ 40,000, and 100% depreciation is allowed in the same year.
+The organization can use the asset by leasing the lease rentals of $ 50,000.
+The net cash in the hands of the organization before the transaction is $ 70,000.
+To calculate which option is better for better cash management in the current year?
 The tax Rate is 20%

-Net Cash from Purchase Option is calculated as
+Net Cash from the Purchase Option calculate as

 - Net Cash from Purchase Option = 70,000 – 40,000 + (40,000 * 20%)